Wednesday, December 24, 2025

 The pink drink is the excuse.

-It’s the quiet way I ask
+It’s the quiet way she asks

 for time I don’t know how to request,